TheBlad768/Sonic-3-Knuckles-Epilogue-Public-Source/README.md

 So Hardline Team once again started work on the new version of the hack!

 !
-Lots of fixes and corrections.We wanted to present you a completely different version of the 2018's hack with big updates, and although not everything has been achieved due to the time limit, I personally believe it's worth your time :)
+Lots of fixes and corrections.
+We wanted to present you a completely different version of the 2018's hack with big updates, and although not everything has been achieved due to the time limit, I personally believe it's worth your time :)

 We have tried our best and hope you would like all the hard work we've done.